 For high school students (Grades 9 and up), the period after the holidays means exam time — exams begin a few weeks into January.
 The exam period can be a busy and sometimes stressful time for students.
 As such, we greatly encourage you, if you are in high school, to get a head start on some of your subjects which you will have exams for.
 In particular, this is the case for subjects which students may find to be more difficult.
 It would be worthwhile to start reviewing class notes and prior tests as a starting point.
 It would also be worthwhile to come up with a study timeline for classes in terms of exam preparation.

 For Grade 12 students, university applications are due right after the holidays for many of the programs.
-The holidays are a great time to research university programs, finalize selections, and work on the supplementary applications (i.e. essays and interviews) for programs that have such requirements.
+The holidays are a great time to research university programs across Ontario and the rest of Canada, finalize selections, and work on the supplementary applications (i.e. essays and interviews) for programs that have such requirements.

 Overall, balancing the holidays fun with being productive is important.
 Remember, above all, to take care of yourself and your well-being and reward yourself for all of your hard work!